-While you can certainly use fabric softeners and sheets to reduce static cling and electricity, 1/2 cup of white vinegar added to the washer's rinse cycle not only softens bedding, it reduces the static charge.
-White vinegar doesn't add a waxy substance to laundered items either, as liquid fabric softeners and sheets do, and it helps bedding smell fresh and clean.
+While you can certainly use fabric softeners and sheets to reduce static cling and electricity, a 1/2 cup of white vinegar added to the washer's rinse cycle not only softens bedding, it reduces the static charge.
+Also, white vinegar doesn't add a waxy substance to laundered items either, as liquid fabric softeners and sheets do.

 Hang Bedding to Dry Outside

 Hang your bedding outside on a clothesline to dry.
 This small step accomplishes two things: It reduces static cling while refreshing bedding as it dries.
-Along with the benefits of no static charges and the fresh air smell, the ultraviolet rays of the sun kill germs and bacteria.
-If you must use the dryer, add a damp hand towel to the last 20 minutes of the cycle to cut down on static electricity, or throw in a tightly crumpled ball of aluminum to help discharge static electricity.
-The aluminum doesn't get hot.
+Along with the benefits of no static charges and fresh air, the ultraviolet rays of the sun kill germs and bacteria.
+If you prefer using the dryer, add a damp hand towel to the last 20 minutes of the cycle to cut down on static electricity, or throw in a tightly crumpled ball of aluminum to help discharge static electricity.

 Discharge the Bed

 Run a dryer sheet or a wire hanger over the blankets before you get into bed.
 The dryer sheet reduces static cling and electricity, while the wire hanger discharges built up static before you get into bed.
 You can also wring out a wet washcloth and run it over the bed to add moisture and prevent static charges.

 Remove the static charge from your body by applying lotion to your arms, legs, hands, and face before bed.
 If your hair retains a charge, lightly moisten your hands and run them over your head.
 You can also dampen a brush or comb, and run either one of them through your hair to reduce your chance of being shocked.